close

 Words: 468|Page: 1|3 min read

-Anthropologist, Ruth Benedict, argues that studying the cultural practices of different groups of people supports what is and what isn’t behaviorally normal is determined by the culture.
+Anthropologist Ruth Benedict argues that studying the cultural practices of different groups of people supports what is and what isn’t behaviorally normal is determined by the culture.
 She suggests that “it is morally” and “it is habitual” should be synonymous terms.
 In this theory she suggests, murder, homosexuality, and other behaviors are perfectly acceptable when they fit into the habits, or morals, of the particular culture.
-As a matter of fact, those who don’t abide by these behaviors may have betrayed their culture and be considered abnormal no matter how good they would be perceived to be in a contrasting culture.
+As a matter of fact, those who don’t abide by these behaviors may have betrayed their culture and be considered abnormal no matter how good they would be perceived to be in a contrasting culture (Benedict, 1934).

-Professor of philosophy, James Rachels, is critical of cultural relativism.
+Professor of philosophy James Rachels is critical of cultural relativism.
 Rachels argues that there are good reasons for rejecting this moral theory.
 He first states in logical reasoning, that one culture can state something is right, such as murder, while another culture states murder is wrong.
-Logically, the conclusion is that murder is neither right or wrong; it is a matter of opinion.
-This makes cultural relativism an unsound premise.
+Logically, the conclusion is that murder is neither right nor wrong; it is a matter of opinion.
+This makes cultural relativism an unsound premise (Rachels, 1986).
+Furthermore, if taking cultural relativism seriously, we can no longer say that other societies’ cultures are inferior to ours.
+This could potentially halt any form of constructive criticism or dialogue between cultures, leading to stagnation.

 Get a custom paper now from our expert writers.